LatifahAbuhamamah/2-Arduino/README.md

 # Connecting Two Arduino UNOs using I2C Communication
-For this task, I have set up a communication system between two Arduino boards using the I2C protocol.
-One board is functioning as the transmitter, while the other as the receiver.
-The transmitter reads the status of a digital button connected to pin A0 and transmits its state (whether it is pressed or not) to the receiver.
-The receiver then controls an LED connected to pin 11 based on the received button status.
+In the realm of IoT, devices communicate and share data to create intelligent systems.
+I set up communication between two Arduino boards using the I2C protocol.
+One board is the transmitter and the other is the receiver.
+The transmitter reads the status of a digital button connected to pin A0 and transmits its state to the receiver.
+The receiver controls an LED connected to pin 11 based on the received button status.

 ## Step-by-Step to connect two Arduino using I2C: